DSC180B-A04-Capstone-Group-06/News-Classification-Webpage/README.md

 For our experiment, we have used the BERT-based uncased model as a baseline trained by the HuggingFace library with 110M parameters, 12 layers, 768-hidden, and 12-heads.
 For fine-tuning, we used the suggested parameters of max-seq-length=128, training epoch=3, and warm-up proportion=0.1.
 Then, we created the dataframe for BBC News summary data and used the model to predict the entity by each sentence of the document.
 We followed the same procedure for the 20 News dataset.

 ## Experiment

+**Logistic Regression** is a binary classifier model that is widely adopted for many research projects and real-world applications.
+As such, we included this model in our experiment as well.
+This model is optimized by minimizing the _Logistic Loss_ (Equation 1).

+A **Support Vector Machine (SVM)** is a supervised model intended for solving classification problems.
+The SVM algorithm creates a line or a hyper-plane, which separates the data into classes.
+This model is optimized by minimizing the _Hinge Loss_ (Equation 2)

+The architecture of BERT's transfer learning is made up by a fully-connected layer, a drop-out layer, a _Rectified Linear Unit (ReLU)_ activation layer, a second fully-connected layer, and a soft-max activation layer.
+For the optimizer, we used _AdamW_, an improved version of _Adam_, and opted to use the negative _log-likelihood loss)_, which is well-suited for multiple-class classification.
+For training, we used a learning rate of $$1e^{-4}$$ for 40 epochs.
+Due to GPU resources, we were only able to perform training and evaluation on the BBC News dataset.

 ## Result